-This season The Block is heading back to the beach.
+This season The Block headed back to the beach.

-More specifically, the cast and crew will be taking on one of the most notorious buildings in Melbourne.
+The cast and crew took on one of the most notorious buildings in Melbourne.

 Nestled in between gentrified apartment blocks in the beachside suburb of St Kilda, sits the Gatwick Private Hotel, a boarding house that has long been synonymous with Melbourne’s gritty underbelly.